EMIT-leadership-development/emit/_programs/spiritual-leaders.md

 entrance: No academic qualification is required.
 Applicants must be recognized as leaders within their spiritual community.
 Applicants must be able to attend all classes, pay their tuition and train 10 other leaders.
 delivery: Courses are presented face-to-face through a facilitation process in a small group format.
 duration: This course consists of 37 subjects and will likely take 4 years to complete.
 assessment: Assessment of learning is incorporated within the course material and therefore is done regularly and throughout the program.
-An examination for each course is required of Advanced Diploma students.
+An examination for each course is required for Advanced Diploma students.
 certification: The curriculum is designed to address wholistic leadership development to ensure community impact and transformation.
 It is therefore not an academic qualification.
 Advanced Diploma and Diploma levels are offered.
 graduation: Students graduate after they have attended all classes, successfully completed all examinations, trained 10 other leaders and paid their tuition in full.
 Graduations take place at each local venue.
 description_markdown: >-